PAYE vs REPAYE: Pay As You Earn Student Loan Repayment Plans

 If you do not qualify for public service forgiveness, but meet certain other requirements, your remaining balance is forgiven after 20 years of repayment.

-If payments significantly increase, you can only switch to a Standard Plan to finish paying off the rest of your consolidated student loan balance.
+If payments significantly increase, you can switch to a Standard Plan to finish paying off the rest of your consolidated student loan balance.

-Now let’s say that Mark owes $26,600, which was the average amount borrowed in 2011, and received an adjusted gross income of $25,000 a year.
-He would pay $69 a month.
-Not only does Mark pay less than John, but if you compared this to the Income-Based Repayment Plan, he would pay $103.
+Now let’s say that Mark owes $26,600, and earned an adjusted gross income of $25,000 a year.
+He would pay $86 a month.

 Determining Which Repayment Plan is Right for You